-- + The computer's internal speaker. - + The computer's line out or headphone audio jacks. - + USB or FireWire audio interfaces connected to the computer.
+- + The computer's internal speaker. - + The computer's line out or headphone audio jacks. - + USB, FireWire, or Bluetooth audio interfaces/devices connected to the computer. - + Blackmagic Designs devices [Only in very specific circumstances].

 Selecting an Output Device

 Simply getting Mbox to play audio does not require any preferences to be set, but in order for the resulting audio to be audible, the appropriate audio output device must be selected in the Audio section of Mbox's Preferences tab.